Skip to main content

 SectionWhat it containsSource

-GeographyTop cities, top countries, geographic shareLicensed audience data
+GeographyTop cities, top countries, geographic shareAudience data providers

 Listener tierCasual / engaged / fan classificationPatchline-derived from listening behavior

-Fan momentum30-day growth across streaming + socialLicensed audience data
+Fan momentum30-day growth across streaming + socialAudience data providers

 Streaming behaviorRepeat-listen %, playlist save %, completion rateAggregated platform signals where available